Brecon Beacons National Park

 Henrhyd Falls and Nant Llech Walk – Your Return Options

 Upon returning to the minor road, you now have a couple of choices.
 If you turn left, you can follow this small, quiet, country road all the way back to the car park where you started.
 This option turns the adventure into a circular walk.

 However, I loved the route on which I came and had every intention to enjoy it once more.
 So, back through the Graig Llech Woods and along the bank of the Nant Lech river I headed.
 Before long I was back at my starting point.

 Your Walk is Complete!

-Henrhyd Falls and Nant Llech Walk Facts & Information
+Henrhyd Falls and Nant Llech Walk Q & As and Additional Information

 How long does the walk take?

 If you only want to check out the Henrhyd Falls, it literally takes 20-25 minutes, there and back.
 If you fancy seeing the falls and completing the Nant Llech trail, plan for about 2 hours and 30 minutes.

 How far is the Henrhyd Falls and Nant Llech Walk?

 My ViewRanger App measured the walk at just over 4 miles (6.5km)